 2018.12.06 | By Gregory Nagy

-The printed version of the essay that is mentioned in the title here is forthcoming as Chapter 4 in a book edited by Bruno Currie and Ian Rutherford, the title of which is The Reception of Greek Lyric Poetry 600BC–AD400, to appear in 2019.
+Epitomized here is a pre-edited version of Chapter 4 in a forthcoming book edited by Bruno Currie and Ian Rutherford on the reception of Greek Lyric.
 The title of my chapter for the book is “On the Shaping of the Lyric Canon in Athens.”
-Epitomized here is a pre-edited version of that forthcoming chapter.
-In this pre-edited version, which will be posted online sometime after the printed version appears, I numbered the paragraphs, §§1–46, and I have kept those numbers in the epitome here, even though most of those paragraphs will be skipped in the process of epitomizing the content—and even though no such numberings will appear in the printed version.
+In that pre-edited version, I numbered the paragraphs, §§1–46, and I have kept those numbers in the epitome here, even though most of those paragraphs will be skipped in the process of epitomizing the content—and even though no such numberings will appear in the printed version.

 §1.
 The essay is about the Lyric Canon as studied by Ulrich von Wilamowitz-Moellendorff (1900) in his Textgeschichte der griechischen Lyriker (hereafter abbreviated as “W”—followed each time by the relevant page numbers).
 The nine poets of this canon were Alcman, Stesichorus, Ibycus, Sappho, Alcaeus, Anacreon, Simonides, Pindar, Bacchylides, as we read in Greek Anthology 9.184 and 9.571 (W 5–6); also in the Scholia for Dionysius Thrax (Grammatici Graeci 1.3 ed.
 Hilgard p.
 21 lines 17–19) and in Life of Pindar texts (ed.
 Drachmann p.
 11).
 I will hereafter refer to the canonical grouping of these poets simply as the Lyric Nine, paraphrasing the expression ennea lurikoi ‘nine lyric poets’ as used in the Life of Pindar texts (Drachmann pp. 10–11).